Chapter 35 : Move

-“Of course,” Ryan agreed immediately, just as Potter spat out, “Absolutely not.”
+“Say no more,” Ryan agreed immediately, just as Potter spat out, “Absolutely not.”

 “Sorry...”
 He began.
 “Is there, er, a problem?”

 “No.” Potter sliced through, so loud and definitive that we stopped in our tracks.
 “Not going to happen.
 Bennett, you’re coming with me.”

-“Make me,” I said cockily.
+“Make me,” I said.

-“I’ll take Aidan.
-He’s more likely to come with me, plus I know how to handle him better.”
+“I’ll take Aidan," Potter responded easily.
+"He’s more likely to come with me.
+Plus I know how to handle him better.”

 That was debatable.
-As his sister and best friend, the rights to Best Drunk!Aidan Caretaker could go to either of us.
-But I didn’t doubt the fact that, in a state of confusion, Aidan would be more inclined to leave with someone he came with, rather than his sister who magically appeared out of thin air like a hologram.
+I was the sister; he was the best friend — the claims to Best Drunk Aidan Caretaker could go to either of us.
+But I didn’t doubt the fact that, in a state of alcohol-addled confusion, Aidan would be more inclined to leave with someone he came to this concert with rather than his sister who had just magically appeared out of thin air like a hologram.

 “You’re bluffing,” I said slowly.

-I looked between Ryan and Potter.
-Saw the way Potter’s eyes flashed on my hand, which was still on Ry’s arm.
+I highly doubted that, but nonetheless, I felt my resolve waver.
+I looked between Ryan and Potter, saw the way Potter’s eyes flashed on my hand, still on Ry’s arm.
 Saw his jaw lock tight.
 Saw his fist clench around the keys.